jemmy512/book-notes/Cpp/cpp-primer.md

     2. Its return type must be LiteralType
     3. each of its parameters must be LiteralType.

-# Chapter 2: Variables and Basic Type
+# 2 Variables and Basic Type
 ## std::function: <functional>
 1. Syntax:
     ```C++